We are committed to ensuring you are safe in your homes, please view our safety page below to find out more.

 Housing for Women offers support and advice to people who are experiencing domestic abuse.
 Domestic abuse can take many forms and is not always physical violence by a man against a woman, as many people believe.
 Domestic abuse can be physical, mental, emotional or financial.
 It can be perpetrated by a man or a woman and victims, too, can be either men or women.
 There can also be abuse between two people of the same gender.

 If you are in immediate danger contact the police on 999.

-Housing for Women operates several safe havens for survivors of domestic abuse in the form of refuges in Ealing, Greenwich and Merton for women and their children.
+Housing for Women operates several safe havens for survivors of domestic abuse in the form of refuges in Ealing and Greenwich for women and their children.
 If you are being abused, remember you are not alone.
 We can help you by providing advice and support through:

 Out of hours, you can call:

 If you are experiencing domestic abuse, we encourage residents to contact their Neighbourhood Officer so that we can support you.
 If you think you or someone you know may be experiencing abuse you can also visit this area of our website for more information.

 We are committed to visiting all properties every 12 months, irrespective of whether you have a gas supply or not.

 Help us to help you stay safe – let us in when we need to check for gas safety.